abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 The information in this article is based solely on information you can get in the Mozilla JavaScript docs.

+## TODO: Immutability
+Discuss why immutability is important

+There are two ways to change data: update (mutate) existing variables, or create a new copy of the data.

+TODO

 ## Map, Filter, Reduce